Coronavirus: Effects on examinations

 General information on the coronavirus is available at www.fau.info/corona

-Deadlines for all project work, Bachelor’s and Master’s theses are extended automatically by five weeks.
+The deadlines for all Bachelor’s and Master’s theses and project work have been extended by the time the University Library was closed.
 The Examination Office (L6) has sent an e-mail to the affected students, and students and supervising examiners can check the new deadlines in mein campus.

-Deadlines for written assignments have also been extended by five weeks.
-Please discuss the details with the relevant lecturers.
-Once you have come to an agreement, the lecturers can then enter the new submission date in mein campus.
+Deadlines for written assignments can also be extended.
+Please discuss the details with your supervisor.
+Once you have come to an agreement, your supervisor can then enter the new submission date in mein campus.

 The deadline for examination achievements which are a prerequisite for admission to a Master’s degree programme which should have been completed by 31 March 2020 will be extended by one semester, the new deadline will be 30 September 2020.
 L5 will organise the change, there is no need to file a specific request.

-The following applies in general to State Examinations and degree programmes leading to a State Examination:
+State Examinations and degree programmes leading to a State Examination

 An extension to deadlines for written assignments (Zulassungsarbeiten) in teaching degree programmes may be arranged in consultation with supervisors.
 Please note: The assessment (evaluation) must be submitted to the Examinations Office by the supervisor at least two working days before the student sits their first individual examination, as otherwise the student cannot be admitted to the State Examination.
 Please make sure that supervisors are aware of this when setting new deadlines in order to ensure that they have still enough time to correct the assignment and send the evaluation after the assignment has been submitted and before the examination is held.